Learning Hidden Markov Models from Aggregate Observations: Learning Discrete Aggregate HMMs

-\begin{prop} Algorithms~\ref{alg:em_hmm_discrete} and \ref{alg:em_hmm_discrete_ensemble} reduce to the Baum-Welch algorithm when observations are from populations of size $M=1$. \end{prop} \begin{proof} See Appendix~\ref{appendix:proof_prop_connection_Baum_Welch}. \end{proof}
+\begin{prop} Algorithms~\ref{alg:mm_cgm} and \ref{alg:em_hmm_discrete_ensemble} reduce to the Baum-Welch algorithm when observations are from populations of size $M=1$. \end{prop} \begin{proof} See Appendix~\ref{appendix:proof_prop_connection_Baum_Welch}. \end{proof}

-Next, we extend our learning framework to HMMs with continuous emission densities, more specifically, to HMMs with Gaussian emission probabilities.
+\section{Learning Aggregate HMMs with Continuous Observations}

-\section{Learning aggregate HMMs with continuous observations}
+Next we turn our attention to the parameter learning problems of HMMs with continuous observation space $\cO=\mathbb{R}^s$ (the state space $\cX$ is still discrete).
+Such a HMM with continuous observation is similar to the discrete HMM except that it has a continuous emission density.The continuous observation model in standard HMMs has been studied in~\cite{Jua85,JuaLevSon86}.
+In this section, we extend our learning algorithm to aggregate HMMs with continuous emission densities.

-Now we turn our attention to the problem of estimating the parameters of continuous HMMs from a set of continuous observation trajectories.
-A continuous HMM is similar to the discrete HMM except for the continuous emission densities, i.e., instead of taking values from a finite number of discrete symbols, the observations are allowed to take values from continuous $s$-dimensional observation space $\mathbb{R}^s$.
-In standard HMM case, the continuous observation model has been studied in~\cite{Jua85,JuaLevSon86}.
-In this section, we extend our learning algorithm to continuous emission densities in aggregate observation settings.
-We have a total of $M$ trajectories of continuous observations over a $T$ length HMM.
-The observations constitute $\{ o_1^{(m)}, o_2^{(m)}, \ldots , o_T^{(m)}\},~\forall m=1,2,\ldots,M$ with $o_t^{(m)} \in \mathbb{R}^s$ being the continuous observation of $m^{th}$ individual at time $t$.
+Suppose we have a total of $M$ trajectories of continuous observations $\{ o_1^{(m)}, o_2^{(m)}, \ldots , o_T^{(m)}\},\forall m=1,2,\ldots,M, o_t^{(m)} \in \mathbb{R}^s$ over an HMM of length $T$.
+Note that the individuals are indistinguishable, which implies the order $\{o_t^{(1)}, o_t^{(2)}, \cdots, o_t^{(M)}\}$ at each time point $t$ is arbitrary and meaningless.
+In discrete aggregate HMMs, the observation at time $t$ can be summarized in a histogram $\by_t$.
+This is not an efficient representation of observation in the setting with continuous observations as it requires discretizing the observation space $\cO$ which would be potentially expensive.
+Instead, we keep the observation at time $t$ in its raw format $\{o_t^{(1)}, o_t^{(2)}, \cdots, o_t^{(M)}\}$, as a bunch of samples.
+Similarly, since the observation space is continuous, the joint distribution $n_{t,t}(x_t,o_t)$ is no longer an efficient representation.
+We instead use $n_{t}^{(m)}(x_t)$ to capture the association between the states and the observations.

-Although all the observation trajectories are recorded, the assignments to the corresponding state is not known.
-Now that the observation space is continuous, we represent the assignments of the sample observations as $n_{t}^{(m)}(x_t)$, which is the probability that observation of the $m^{th}$ individual at time $t$, $o^{(m)}_t$, has been generated by hidden state $x_t$.
 Recently, the inference problem in aggregate HMMs with continuous emission densities has been studied in~\cite{ZhaSinChe20}.
-It was shown that the required marginals can be estimated as (Corollary 2, \cite{ZhaSinChe20})
+It was shown that the latent marginals can be estimated as (Corollary 2, \cite{ZhaSinChe20})